Biased Federated Learning under Wireless Heterogeneity: System Model and Wireless FL

 \subsection{Digital Transmission}

-We now describe the communication model for solving \eqref{FL_prob} using digital transmissions, as in \cite{Upd_aware_sched,Sched_latency_FL,Sched_policies,Quant_FL_Outage_Constraint,Wireless_Quant_FL_Joint,FL_unreliable_resource_const}.
-We employ the time division multiple access (TDMA) protocol to enable orthogonal local gradient uploading, where each participating device is assigned a dedicated time slot per FL round.
-To reduce communication overhead, the local gradients are quantized before being transmitted to the PS.
-Specifically, device $m \in [N]$ first normalizes its local gradient as $ \frac{\boldsymbol{g}_{m,t}}{\Vert \boldsymbol{g}_{m,t}\Vert_\infty}$, then quantizes each normalized entry using $r_{m}$ bits via the dithered stochastic uniform quantizer in \cite{Prob_Quant1,Prob_Quant2}, with $r_{m}$ fixed throughout the FL runtime.
-It then transmits its quantized normalized gradient and gradient norm to the PS in its assigned time slot, corresponding to a payload of $L_m = 64 + d r_m$ bits.
-To mitigate uplink delays in deep fading scenarios, we adopt a threshold-based communication model.
-Specifically, the device participation is governed by the digital transmission indicator
+We now describe the digital uplink model for solving \eqref{FL_prob}, following \cite{Upd_aware_sched,Sched_latency_FL,Sched_policies,Quant_FL_Outage_Constraint,Wireless_Quant_FL_Joint,FL_unreliable_resource_const}.
+We employ time-division multiple access (TDMA): in each FL round, every participating device is assigned an orthogonal time slot for gradient upload.
+To reduce communication overhead, local gradients are quantized prior to transmission.
+Specifically, device \(m\in[N]\) normalizes its gradient as \(\boldsymbol{g}_{m,t}/\|\boldsymbol{g}_{m,t}\|_\infty\), then quantizes each normalized entry using \(r_m\) bits via the dithered stochastic uniform quantizer \cite{Prob_Quant1,Prob_Quant2}, with \(r_m\) fixed throughout training.
+The device transmits its quantized normalized gradient together with the gradient norm, for a total payload of \(L_m = 64 + d\,r_m\) bits.

-where $\rho_m$ is a preconfigured threshold for device $m$.
-We assume that each device transmits at a fixed data rate $B R_m$, where $B$ is the fixed bandwidth allocated to each device and $R_m = \log_2\left(1 + \frac{E_s \rho_m^2}{N_0}\right)$ denotes the spectral efficiency (bps/Hz), with $N_0$ as the noise power spectral density.
-This design guarantees outage-free transmission, as devices transmit only when $\vert h_{m,t}\vert \geq \rho_m$.
-Using these orthogonal local gradient transmissions, the PS estimates the global gradient as